KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/2component/README.md

 >
 >Angular's components are isolated from each other.
 Component styles are **encapsulated** into the component's view and don't affect other components.
 So when we create another component, the `div` styles we added in `TriviaComponent` won't apply to the new component.
 >
 >To follow best practices for maintainability and code legibility, we _should_ use a class on the `div`, such as `class="trivia"`, and style the class.
 This makes it much easier to read the CSS without having to understand HTML element positioning from the template.
-We are styling `div` to demonstrate view encapsulation, but feel free to change it to use a class.
+We are styling `div` to demonstrate how view encapsulation works as you continue to style the app, but feel free to change it to use a class.
 We'll cover more about view encapsulation with child components next session.
 >
 >To learn more about Angular's view encapsulation, [read their documentation page](https://angular.io/guide/view-encapsulation).